caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **ca** <span id="ca"/> is the name of the internal CA to use.
 Default: `local`.
 See the [PKI app global options](/docs/caddyfile/options#pki-options) to configure alternate CAs.

 - **lifetime** <span id="lifetime"/> is a [duration value](/docs/conventions#durations) that sets the validity period for interally issued leaf certificates.
 Default: 12h.
-It is NOT recommended to not change this, unless absolutely necessary.
+It is NOT recommended to change this, unless absolutely necessary.

 - **sign_with_root** <span id="sign_with_root"/> forces the root to be the issuer instead of the intermediate.
 This is NOT recommended and should only be used when devices/clients do not properly validate certificate chains (very uncommon).